PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     * **Counter-clockwise**, as in the right hand of `ENJOY <https://asl-lex.org/visualization/?sign=enjoy>`_

 * **Not relevant**, as in `VALIDATE <https://asl-lex.org/visualization/?sign=validate>`_.
 Plane is not relevant for this sign because the perceptual shape is *straight*, whereas plane is only relevant for perceptual shapes that are not *straight*.
 This option will be auto-selected if the perceptual movement selected is *straight*.

+See :ref:`signing_space_page` for a visual representation of these options.

 .. _joint_specific_movement_entry: